 Travelling with pets

-We welcome your pet on board our flights*, whether as checked baggage or in cargo.
-Do note that every country has its own set of requirements when it comes to travelling with animals.
-We encourage you to always check your departure, transit and arriving country’s local requirements and restrictions.
+We welcome your pet on board our flights*, whether they are travelling as checked baggage or in cargo.
 You’ll also need to prepare all necessary accompanying documents to ensure a smooth journey for both you and your four-legged friend.

-If you are travelling with an assistance or emotional support dog, please refer here.
+If you are travelling with an assistance dog, please refer here.

-* As there is no temperature control in the cargo hold, we are unable to accept your pet on all our Boeing 737-operated flights.
+- As there is no temperature control in the cargo hold, we are unable to accept your pet on all our Boeing 737-operated flights.
+If you are unsure of the type of aircraft that you will be travelling on, please refer to the Flight Schedule page.

 To arrange for your pet to travel in the air-conditioned comfort and security of our cargo, contact your local Singapore Airlines Cargo office before your flight.